 I have received a couple of emails asking about what gear we took with us to cycle the Tour d’Afrique.
 I thought that I would post the information to let everyone know what we packed for our cycling trip through Africa.

-Here is a list of what we brought with us to cycle Africa, what we should have left behind and a review of our bikes.
+Here is a list of the gear we brought with us to cycle Africa, what we should have left behind and a review of our bikes.

 Bikes and Parts:

 Specialized Tricross Expert Bike – Cyclocross bikes are excellent bikes for cycling Africa.
 Our Specialized Tricross Experts t could handle all sorts of terrain.

 We only wish that we had a triple chain ring and a suspension seat post.